aoakley/cotswoldjam/README.md

 This utility is an extension of the work explained in my article [Shrinking Raspberry Pi SD Card Images](http://aoakley.com/articles/2015-10-09-resizing-sd-images.php).

 Note that raspbian-shrink will be pretty slow if you're using a mechanical hard drive; I recommend using an SSD.

+As of 23 July 2017, raspbian-shrink now also supports increasing the available free space (i.e. the opposite of shrinking) using the `-f -m 1024` parameters (force, 1024 megabytes free space).
+I find this useful for when I need, say, 1GB of free space (for example to perform some updates or work with a tutorial project) but I don't want to expand the filesystem to the full, say, 16GB of the card I'm using, to save time re-imaging the card.
+Using `dcfldd bs=1M statusinterval=16 count=3072 if=/dev/sde of=output.img` I can image just the first 3GB of the card only.
+Note that **free space calculation is VERY approximate**; not much better than 10% accurate.
+This is because my script relies on `df` which isn't very accurate either.

 ## raspbian-mount